Tips for optimizing IMAP migrations

 Verify that you can successfully migrate email by using administrator credentials, if applicable.

-Determine the optimal number of simultaneous connections to the IMAP server that minimize the impact on your Internet bandwidth.
+Determine the optimal number of simultaneous connections to the IMAP server that minimize the impact on your internet bandwidth.

 Determine how long it takes to migrate a batch of users.

 Use CSV files with the same number of rows and run the batches at similar times during the day.
 Then compare the total running time for each test batch.
-This comparison will help you estimate how long it will take to migrate all your mailboxes, how large each migration batch should be, and how many simultaneous connections to the IMAP server you should use to balance migration speed and Internet bandwidth.
+This comparison will help you estimate how long it will take to migrate all your mailboxes, how large each migration batch should be, and how many simultaneous connections to the IMAP server you should use to balance migration speed and internet bandwidth.

 Use administrator credentials in the CSV file to migrate email: This method is the least disruptive and inconvenient for users, and it will help minimize synchronization errors caused when users change the password on their on-premises account.
 It also saves you from having to obtain or change user passwords.
 If you use this method, be sure to verify that the administrator account you use has the necessary permissions to access the mailboxes you're migrating.

 If you decide to use user credentials in the CSV file, consider globally changing users' passwords, and then preventing users from changing their password on their on-premises account before you migrate their mailboxes.
 If users change their password before their mailbox is migrated to the cloud-based mailbox, the migration will fail.
-If they change their password after the mailbox is migrated, new email sent to their mailbox on the IMAP server won't be migrated to their Office 365 mailbox.
+If they change their password after the mailbox is migrated, new email sent to their mailbox on the IMAP server won't be migrated to their Microsoft 365 or Office 365 mailbox.

 Tell users that email messages larger than 35 MB won't be migrated.
 Ask users to save very large messages and attachments to their local computer or to a removable USB drive.